rvounik/frontend2/README.md

 # Todo

-- fix warnings in production mode (and find out how to cycle environments)
+- fix warnings in production mode (and find out how to set environment flags)
-- fix tests and add new ones for Example component
+- add tests for Example component
-- add proptypes
-- extend css linting rules
-- fix issue with unused declarations alert (js lint)

 - add ARIA support for visually impaired
 - figure out how not to load everything at once but lazy load the components that arent needed initially (prpl pattern)
 - add Dockerfile so a docker image can be built and frontend can run as a docker container
 - move repository to Githost
 - decide what to do with *Styleguide* (may I recommend merging into *Frontend*?)
-- implement *NeOn Frontend* (static content)
+- implement *NeOn Frontend* (static content) on a per-page base
 - refactor views using CSS Grid Layout
 - figure out where the translations are loaded from
-- figure out how application can load/show only the components the user has access to
+- figure out how application can load/show only the components the user is authorised for
-- refactor bootstrap and remove the dependency
+- refactor components that use Bootstrap classes and remove the dependency
-- replace command flow with API calls using fetch (with proper error handling)
+- replace command flow with API calls using Fetch

 # Development